 A sentence-level edit is best for applicants who are no longer interested in making major revisions.
 Beyond identifying and correcting errors, we may identify awkward phrases, finesse your transitions, and advise you to clarify, expand, or delete certain sections.

 Editor’s choice may include elements of both an overall critique and a sentence-level edit—or it may not.
-It won’t include a proofread.
 This is the best choice for applicants who want us to figure out how to help them best.

 If you hire us for help on a personal statement that you haven’t started, we’ll begin by sending you a list of prompts.
 When we see your answers, we’ll schedule a phone call to continue brainstorming and outline your essay.
-Afterward, we’ll play ping pong: you’ll send us a draft, we’ll send it back to you with notes, and so on.
+Afterward, we’ll play ping-pong: you’ll send us a draft, we’ll send it back to you with notes, and so on.
 Our feedback tends to focus first on big-picture issues of structure and story before funneling down to more specific issues of language and tone, ending finally with a triple proofread: first by you, then by us, then by a third-party professional proofreader.
 Note that you’ll work with one consultant throughout.

 You can use Unlimited Editing for any sort of essay or résumé, not just a personal statement, and we’re happy to work on essays that you’ve already drafted.